 - taxation without representation age, which is a number

 The ontology looks like this:

 Now we will create rules using the numerical constraints block.
 The first will indicate that a person can vote if their age is at least 18.

-Lastly, we will say that a persons taxation without representation age is the age at which they must pay taxes, but are not entitled to vote.
+Lastly, we will say that a persons is a sucker if they are required to pay taxes and not able to vote.

-Now, we will tell Blawx to assume that people have ages, and ask Blawx what a person's taxation without representation age is.
+Now, we will tell Blawx to assume that there are people, that they have ages, and ask Blawx whether anyone might be a sucker.

 The answer, we know, is the person must pay taxes and may not vote when they are at least 16 and not yet 18.
 The "not yet 18" comes from the negation of "can vote", and the "at least 16" comes from the "must pay taxes".
 Blawx can combine those two ranges of values into a new range, "at least 16 and less than 18".

-And that is the answer that Blawx provides, indicating that a person can have a taxation without representation age that is at least 16 and less than 18.
+And that is the answer that Blawx provides, indicating that a person is a sucker if their age is at least 16 and less than 18.